Keeping phones and keys safe when fishing

 How to back up photos online

-Previously, I been hesitant to use cloud storage, the data allowance was miniscule and I have never been a fan of monthly subscriptions.
+Previously, I had been hesitant to use cloud storage, the data allowance was minuscule and I have never been a fan of monthly subscriptions.
 The costs from many subscriptions quickly add up.
 I rather spend that money on fishing.
-The storage provider also have a habit of increasing the prices once they have a captive audience.
+The storage provider also has a habit of increasing the prices once they have a captive audience.
 Luckily, if that occurs, it is possible to jump-ship to a more affordable competitor.

 If you are a member of Amazon Prime you get free unlimited photo backup included.
 No need to pay for cloud storage separately if you are already getting it included with your Amazon Prime subscription.
 Google, via with Google Drive service offers 15GB of free storage and unlimited photo storage if you agreed to have the backups compressed.